orchestral/docs/src/components/authorization/index.md

 }
 ```

-Or you can create a route filter.
+Or you can create a route middleware.

 ```php
 <?php namespace Acme\Http\Middleware;